1 Prelude: Hume's death

 As a result of that chapter, along with several later essays, Hume became infamous in his day as a critic of ‘religious superstition’.
 His views on religion were rarely published openly, but this did not prevent them becoming known (and often distorted).
 In 1755 he nearly went too far.
-In an essay called ‘Of the immortality of the soul’ he cast doubt on a doctrine that was, and is, central to most religions: that we survive the death of our bodies.
+In an essay called ‘Of the Immortality of the Soul’ (which you will be asked to read later in this course) he cast doubt on a doctrine that was, and is, central to most religions: that we survive the death of our bodies.
 After consulting with some eminent reviewers, his publisher withdrew the essay from the printers.
 A few pre-publication copies escaped into the public arena all the same, and Hume's scandalous reputation was sealed.
 The reason people gathered at his home in 1776 was to see if ‘the great infidel’ would succumb to the promise of an afterlife by recanting his unpopular views.

 Samuel Johnson (1709–84) was a defender of the solace provided by thoughts of an afterlife, and had anticipated this moment as early as 1768.
 His biographer James Boswell (1740–95) reports the following exchange: